History of the NFL championship: Further playoff expansion

 Playoff expansion was initially tabled by the league owners in 2013.
 However, beginning with the season, the NFL did expand the playoffs to 14 teams.
 With the new format, seven teams per conference made the playoffs, with only the top seed in each conference receiving a bye.

-Championship games per season
+Champions per season

-Below is a list of professional football champions per season as recognized by the Pro Football Hall of Fame.
+Below is a list of NFL football champions per season as recognized by the Pro Football Hall of Fame.